emnify/product-docs/docs/portal/dashboard.md

 # Dashboard

-The [**Dashboard**](https://portal.emnify.com/) is the first page you'll see after logging in to the emnify Portal.
+The first page you'll see in the emnify Portal is the [**Dashboard**](https://portal.emnify.com/).
-It shows you a summary of your usage for the current billing cycle, as well as recent events.
+It summarizes your usage during the current billing cycle and provides a log of recent events.

 ## Usage summary